Ara101/Recapitulating-Shankaran2007-GPCR-model/README.md

-Here I Recapitulate the mechanistic GPCR model in the paper “Receptor downregulation and desensitization enhance the information processing ability of signalling receptors,” .
+Here I Recapitulate the mechanistic GPCR model in the paper “Receptor downregulation and desensitization enhance the information processing ability of signalling receptors,”. doi: 10.1186/1752-0509-1-48.

 The main aspects of the model are the system of ODEs: